ned14/outcome/doc/src/content/faq/_index.md

 C macro API for standard Outcome, but we can for [Experimental Outcome]({{< relref "/experimental/c-api" >}}).

+## Does Outcome implement over-alignment?

+Variant-based alternatives to Outcome such as {{% api "std::expected<T, E>" %}}
+would use `std::aligned_union` to ensure appropriate over-alignment for the storage of either a `T` or an `E`.
+This discovers the over-alignment for a type using `std::alignment_of`, which is defaulted to `alignof()`.

+Outcome uses `struct`-based storage, as described above.
+Any over-alignment of `result` or `outcome` will follow the ordinary alignment and padding rules for `struct` on your compiler.
+Traits such as `std::alignment_of`, or other standard library facilities, are not used.

 ## Does Outcome have a stable ABI and API?

 Right now, no. Though the data layout shown above is not expected to change.